-4.0 MAINLINE DETECTION
+SECTION 4.0 MAINLINE DETECTION

 Mainline detection is used to provide presence indication and measurements of traffic volume, lane occupancy, speed, and limited vehicle classification.
-Non-invasive detection technology shall be used for mainline detection.
+Non-invasive detection technology should be used for mainline detection.
 MVDS stations utilize a traffic detector that does not require saw cutting the pavement for the installation of cables to communicate with the device.
 Mainline detectors are typically located along the roadside at or approaching areas where speeds tend to fluctuate such as interchanges, ramps, and toll plazas, as well as at predefined spacing along the mainline of the Illinois Tollway system.
 The former placement favors accurate detection of incidents, while the latter placement enhances accurate calculation of travel times.
+MVDS shall be installed at location with a minimum 30 foot clearance from any metallic structures, sign trusses, or light poles.